IBM/ibm-licensing-operator/docs/Content/Upgrading_to_111x.md

     kubectl get csv -n "${licensingNamespace}" "${csv_name}" -o jsonpath='{.status.phase}'
 ```

-After you update the `CatalogSource` image, License Service is automatically upgraded to version 1.11.x.
+After you update the `CatalogSource` image, License Service is automatically upgraded to the latest version.
 In the future, updates will be automatic.

 <b>Related links</b>